WVUHPC/2019-Intro-HPC/_episodes/01-introduction.md

 In practical terms, a CPU with four physical cores would be recognized by the operating system as having eight virtual cores, or eight threads.
 The idea is that by doing that it is expected that the CPU is able to better manage the extra load, by faking the OS about the actual number of physical cores.

-In the context of HPC there is still under debate if activating Hyperthreading is beneficial for intensive numerical operations and the answer is very depended from the code.
+In the context of HPC there is still debate if activating Hyperthreading is beneficial for intensive numerical operations and the answer is very dependent on the code.
 In our clusters Hyperthreading is disabled on all compute nodes and enable on service nodes.

 ### CPU Frequency

-Back in the 80s and 90s CPU was the most important feature of a CPU or at least that way was marketed.
+Back in the 80s and 90s CPU frequency was the most important feature of a CPU or at least that was the way it was marketed.

 Other names for CPU frequency are "clock rate", or "clock speed".
 CPUs work by steps instead of continuous flow of information.
 The speed of the CPU is today measured in GHz, or how quickly the processor can process instructions in any given second (clock cycles per second).
 1 Hz equals one cycle per second, so a 2 GHz frequency can handle 2 billion instructions for every second.

-The higher the frequency more operations can be done.
-However, today that is not the whole story, modern CPUs have complex CPU extensions that allow the CPU to execute several numerical operations on a single clock step.
+The higher the frequency the more operations can be done.
+However, today that is not the whole story.
+Modern CPUs have complex CPU extensions that allow the CPU to execute several numerical operations on a single clock step.
 You will here about those as SSE, AVX, AVX2 and AVX512.

 From another side, CPUs are now able to change the speed up to certain limits, raising and lowering the value if needed.
 Sometimes raising the CPU frequency of a multicore CPU means that some cores are disabled as result.